This article will discuss the various elements of WKS in the following sections:

 It was later found that Wernicke’s encephalopathy and Korsakoff’s syndrome are products of the same cause.

-A few years after Carl Wernicke, Russian neuropsychiatrist Sergei Korsakoff came out with “Alcoholic Paralysis”, a dissertation that analyzed the effects of excessive alcohol consumption over time on dementia-like impairments.
+A few years after Carl Wernicke, Russian neuropsychiatrist Sergei Korsakoff examined the effects of excessive alcohol consumption over time on dementia-like impairments.
 He described a chronic amnestic syndrome in which memory was impaired disproportionately to other cognitive faculties.
-While both observations were described in the context of chronic alcoholism, neither Wernicke nor Korsakoff initially recognized the relationship between the disorders, which was not appreciated until later by other investigators.
+While both observations were described in the context of chronic alcoholism, neither Wernicke nor Korsakoff initially recognized the relationship between the disorders, but the dots were connected by later researchers.

 Furthermore, it has been more or less ascertained through epidemiological studies that people who experience alcohol-related dementia (ARD) have a greater likelihood to: